StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool_Notes.md

 # 3 Best Practices
 Things that in my opinion, are the best way for dealing with metadata.
 Might separate this into a new file and use the full contents instead of just linking to forum posts.

+## Common Mistake #3
+[Common Mistake #3, "Over-scripting"](https://exiftool.org/mistakes.html#M3) says that you shouldn't run exiftool in a loop, running it once for each file.
+Exiftool's startup time is the biggest performance hit, and doing so will greatly increase processing time.

+As an example, in [this post](https://exiftool.org/forum/index.php?msg=92142), when the user looped exiftool, the process took ten minutes.
+After changing to use [PyExiftool](https://github.com/sylikc/pyexiftool), which uses the [`-stay_open` option](https://exiftool.org/exiftool_pod.html#stay_open-FLAG) and keeps exiftool running in the background, the processing time dropped to 30 seconds.

 ## Keep it (tag names) simple
+When writing tags, use only the tag name, adding the group 0 name (XMP: IPTC: EXIF:) only if necessary to avoid collisions, such as XMP:Headline vs IPTC:Headline.
+Use the group 1 names only if absolutely necessary.
+And about the only time that is necessary is if you are trying to write a tag that is marked as Avoid.

+Writing to group 1 specific locations without a deep understanding of the metadata can lead to writing to incorrect locations.
+As an example, for some reason Sony didn't properly read the EXIF specs and some Sony cameras write the `ModifyDate` tag to the incorrect location (`IFD1` instead of `IFD0`).
+And unless you knew beforehand that this was incorrect, it would lead you to thinking that `IFD1` was the correct location.
+If you didn't include the specific group, exiftool would by default write to the correct location.

+Additionally, using only the base name will allow exiftool to update all tags with that name.
+If your command is something like
+`"-EXIF:ModifyDate=2025:01:01 12:00:00"`
+you are **only** writing the `EXIF:ModifyDate`.
+Any other `ModifyDate` such as the `XMP:ModifyDate` will not be updated.

 https://exiftool.org/forum/index.php?msg=80202

 # 4 External